Chao Ha Qiu

 - Season to taste with salt and white pepper and serve with steamed rice.

-Chao Ha Qiu Variations
+Chao Ha Qiu Notes and Variations

 - Use 2 or 3 scallions, cut into 1-inch pieces, instead of the onion.